icerpc/icerpc-docs/pages/slice/encoding/operation-arguments.md

 demarcation.

-If the stream parameter type is variable-size (e.g., a `string` or an `int32?`), the stream is encoded as a series of segments, where each segment holds a whole number of encoded elements--at least 1 per segment.
+If the stream parameter type is variable-size (e.g., a `string` or an `int32?`), the stream is encoded as a series of segments, where each segment holds a whole number of encoded elements—at least 1 element per segment.
 The segment's size corresponds to the number of bytes in the segment, not the number of streamed elements encoded in this segment.

 ## Empty optimization